 The Allied Control Council (ACC), which consisted of France, Great Britain, the Soviet Union, and the United States, ordered all members of the Wehrmacht to be demobilized.
 It wanted to prevent Germany from becoming a threat again and rooting out Nazism entirely.

-While there were many (particularly Soviets) that demanded Germany never can wage war or even militarily defend itself ever again, this idea did not last long with the onset of the COld War, with Germany being right in the middle of it.
+While many (particularly Soviets) demanded Germany never wage war or militarily defend itself again, this idea did not last long, as Germany was right in the middle of the Cold War.

 German military forces were allowed to maintain certain capabilities.
 There are strict limitations on what they are allowed to do today, outlined in Article 26 of the Grundgesetz (German Constitution).
 The Bundeswehr is technically a defense force that cannot be used for purposes other than defense.